 Sulfate and sulfide are two faces of the same coin.
 In the sulfate ion (SO4), a sulfur atom is surrounded by four oxygen atoms: oxidized, in other words.
 Sulfates are harmless to fish, odorless and quite stable.
 By contrast, in sulfides, such as hydrogen sulfide (H2S), the sulfur atom is reduced, stripped of its oxygen and joined to another atom.
 Sulfides are reactive, and they can be quite toxic.
 Foul-smelling hydrogen sulfide is produced in microzones depleted of oxygen, which would quickly oxidize it to sulfate, if it were locally available.
-Buried in anoxic substrates that are too rich in organics and too deep, the "killing zone" of an isolated self-sustaining sulfuretum could possibly become established.
+Buried in anoxic substrates that are too rich in organics and too deep, the "killing zone" of an isolated self-sustaining sulfuretum could possibly become established in the aquarium.

 Sulfur transformations.
 Within the aquarium there are sulfur transformations rather than a true completed cycle beginning and ending with elemental sulphur, as with phosphate.
-As with phosphate, inorganic sulfur is unavailable to animals; it must be assimilated by bacteria to form organic sulfur compounds before animals can use it in assembling essential proteins and co-enzymes and other necessary biochemicals.
+As with phosphate, inorganic sulfur is unavailable to animals; it must be assimilated by bacteria or plants to form organic sulfur compounds before animals can use it in assembling essential proteins and co-enzymes and other necessary biochemicals.
 Bacteria break down organic molecules containing sulfur, rendering it in a "mineralized" form that plants can use.